Ashley Chin: Early life and education

 Chin was born in Gypsy Hill, London, England.
-His parents are from Jamaica, he was named after his paternal grandfather who was Chinese.
+His parents are from Jamaica.
+He was named after his paternal grandfather who was Chinese.
 He grew up with his mother, Andrea Ellis, and elder sister, Kareena Chin, in a South London council estate.
-He was brought up as a Christian, however spent his youth being involved in gang culture.
+He was brought up as a Christian.
+However, he spent his youth being involved in gang culture.

 Chin achieved an A grade in GCSE drama and left school at the age of 15.
 In 1999, Chin and his family moved to Thornton Heath, Croydon.

 Chin had a talent for poetry, which he started developing from the age of 12.
 In 2001, he and a friend set up a music studio, for a band, where Chin used to play keyboards and different sound boards.
 The former street gang and musical collective was called SMS 'South Man Syndicate' (later known as South Muslim Soldiers), and he was known at the time as Smalls.